speedscale/speedscale-cli/README.md

 # speedscale CLI

-`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).  `speedscale` wraps your running application, capturing all inbound and outbound traffic while in use.
+`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com), as well as the public API to the Speedscale cloud.  `speedscale` wraps your running application, capturing all inbound and outbound traffic while in use.
 Captured traffic is used to regression test later versions of your app, or load test by sending the same requests multiple times.

 See it in action!
 TODO: Insert asciinema video here showing speedscale in action.